-Infrastructure as code and automating deployment and scale-up/down in Azure is becoming the new normal.
-Solution architects and system administrators are becoming coders and scripting is becoming part of their day-to-day job, whilst in parallel a raft of vendors is providing products to try and help avoid this need to script and address the shortage of staff with those skills to script and code this now necessary functionality.
+Azure automation using infrastructure as code (IaC) and scale-up/down is becoming the new normal.
+Solution architects and system administrators are becoming coders and scripting is becoming part of their day-to-day job, while in parallel a raft of vendors is providing products to try and help avoid this need to script and address the shortage of staff with those skills to script and code this now necessary functionality.

-Today’s blog is just a collection of the hottest and most ubiquitous automation technologies you are likely to see in the Azure ecosystem augmenting and extending the limitations of the native functionality, plus some links to the best bloggers, how-to-guides, and places to find information.
+Today’s blog is a collection of the hottest and most ubiquitous Azure automation tools and technologies you are likely to see in the Azure ecosystem augmenting and extending the limitations of the native functionality, plus some links to the best bloggers, how-to-guides, and places to find information.

 It’s a smart move by Microsoft as simplifying template creation will not only increase user adoption but also involve users committing to and investing in proprietary format and domain-specific skills.
 Thus, making shifting to a different cloud become a little more unpalatable.